Nibras International School, The Green Community, Dubai Investments Park

 Updated February 2019- SchoolsCompared.com visit, KHDA Inspection 2017, 2018, SchoolsCompared.com verdict 2019

 Nibras is undergoing a school-wide transformation that is framed by an almost tangible level of excitement.

 In the 2017 KHDA report, Nibras was commended on several aspects of improvement.
 KHDA reported that there was an improvement in students’ behavior and attitudes Students’ personal and social development improved in the middle phase since the previous inspection.
 The school has been successful in helping the students to develop positive and responsible attitudes and academic progress is up in some areas.

 In all phases students demonstrate an acceptable level of learning skills.

 Dr. Katherine Bradley.
-Principal.
+Former Principal.
 Nibras International School.
 May 2017.

 NIS is not a simple school to review.
 The following is an update to our review last year which we have included in full below.
-In summary, following our own inspection of and correspondence with the school, and in the light of the last 2017 KHDA inspection, our summary is that NIS is a significantly improving school under a clearly very committed and talented Principal, Dr. Katherine Bradley, but which still has someway to go to reach a standard of provision which we think is required for its children.
+In summary, following our own inspection of and correspondence with the school, and in the light of the last 2017 KHDA inspection, our summary last year was that NIS was a significantly improving school under a clearly very committed and talented Principal, Dr. Katherine Bradley, but which still has someway to go to reach a standard of provision which we think is required for its children.

-The school is focusing on improvements in the areas of leadership, curriculum and teaching faculty before bells and whistles – and this strategy, whilst in its infancy, is clearly working.
-Many positive developments have taken place since our last review, of which stand-out features are the following:
+The school has been focusing on improvements in the areas of leadership, curriculum and teaching faculty before bells and whistles – and this strategy, whilst in its infancy, we thought then, clearly working.
+Many positive developments had taken place since our last review, of which stand-out features are the following:

 - Introduction of Advanced Placement where appropriate